FX signs production deal with 'Atlanta' creator Glover

-PASADENA, Calif.
-(AP) — The FX television network has locked up Golden Globe winner Donald Glover, but there will be a wait for new episodes of his comedy “Atlanta.”
+The FX television network has locked up Golden Globe winner Donald Glover, but there will be a wait for new episodes of his comedy “Atlanta.”

-FX said Thursday it had signed a deal with Glover for more “Atlanta” episodes and to develop other shows.
-The series about the rap industry in the Southern city won the Golden Globe last weekend as best television comedy, with Glover best actor in a comedy.

-Another popular FX series, “American Crime Story,” also won’t be back until next year.

 Most Read Stories